Jun 20 2017

 Whether about 1964 or 2017, I would still disagree.
 Food processing moves faster and at a higher level of automation than car manufacturing, and “human work and association” are quite different in both worlds.

-Following are a couples passages introducing the concept of the horseless carriage syndrome:
+Following are a couple passages introducing the concept of the horseless carriage syndrome:

 “The principle that produced the names “wireless” and “horseless carriage” is another instance in that long list that illustrates how every innovation must pass through a primary phase in which the new effect is secured by the old method, amplified or modified by some new feature.”
 (Understanding Media, p.
 323)